-- C. Calculations of Amounts of Required and Allowed Parking. - 1.
-When computing parking spaces based on floor area, floor area dedicated for parking is not counted. - 2.
-The number of parking spaces is computed based on the uses on the site.
+- C. Calculations of Amounts of Required and Allowed Parking. - When computing parking spaces based on floor area, floor area dedicated for parking is not counted. - The number of parking spaces is computed based on the uses on the site.
 When there is more than one use on a site, the required or allowed parking for the site is the sum of the required or allowed parking for the individual uses.
-For joint use parking, see SMC 17C.230.110(B)(2). - 3.
-If the maximum number of spaces allowed is less than or equal to the minimum number required, then the maximum number is automatically increased to one more than the minimum. - 4.
-If the maximum number of spaces allowed is less than one, then the maximum number is automatically increased to one. - When the calculation of required or allowed parking results in a decimal fraction, the number of parking spaces required or allowed is rounded up to the next whole number. - D. Use of Required Parking Spaces.

-Required parking spaces must be available for the use of residents, customers, or employees of the use.
-Fees may be charged for the use of required parking spaces, except for group living and residential household living uses.
+For joint use parking, see SMC 17C.230.110(B)(2). - If the maximum number of spaces allowed is less than or equal to the minimum number required, then the maximum number is automatically increased to one more than the minimum. - 4.
+If the maximum number of spaces allowed is less than one, then the maximum number is automatically increased to one. - 5.
+When the calculation of required or allowed parking results in a decimal fraction, the number of parking spaces required or allowed is rounded up to the next whole number. - Use of Required Parking Spaces.
+Required parking spaces must be available for spaces, except for group living and residential household living uses.
 Required parking spaces may not be assigned in any way to a use on another site, except for joint parking situations.
 Required parking spaces must be made available to employees; it cannot be restricted only to customers.
 See SMC 17C.230.110(B)(2).
 Also, required parking spaces may not be used for the parking of equipment or storage of goods or inoperable vehicles.